-Earlier this week, Business Insider reported that nearly $6 trillion will be spent on IoT solutions over the course of the next five years and by 2020 34 billion devices will be connected to the Internet, 24 billion of which will be IoT devices.
+Business Insider reported that nearly $6 trillion will be spent on IoT solutions between 2016-2021, and by 2020 34 billion devices will be connected to the Internet, 24 billion of which will be IoT devices.
 With a growing demand for IoT solutions in enterprises, the need for data to be processed quickly, substantially and on-site is essential.
 This is where “Fog Computing” comes in.

 An example within the Internet of Things could be a smart lighting system which operates based on movement.
 When there is movement detected this data needs to be processed to affect the outcome that the lights are turned on, and vice versa when no movement has been detected for a period of time, a decision needs to be made that the lights should now be turned off.
 This data and resulting decisions are best processed at the edge.
 The company running the smart lighting system may also want to track energy efficiency and how long the lights were on for though.
 The data which provides this “bigger picture” of how the smart lighting is being used would require data to be collated and processed by a reporting system run in the cloud.